song31/comix-server/INSTALL.md

   DiskStation> cp /var/services/web/comix-server/conf/httpd.conf-comix /usr/syno/apache/conf/httpd.conf-comix
   ```

-- Open /usr/syno/apache/conf/httpd.conf-user using a text editor, I guess the only option is vi, and add the following line, “Include /usr/syno/apache/conf/httpd.conf-comix”, at the end of the file.
+- Open /usr/syno/apache/conf/httpd.conf-user using a text editor, I guess the only option is vi, and add the following line, "Include /usr/syno/apache/conf/httpd.conf-comix", at the end of the file.
 The httpd.conf-user file is a template for httpd.conf, which is the actual configuration file for Apache.
 The httpd.conf file is regenerated based on the template file whenever the Synology server boots up.

   ```
   DiskStation> cd /usr/syno/apache/conf